Viktor Hovland wins Slync.io Dubai Desert Classic

 “This is pretty wild,” Hovland said immediately after completing his triumph.

-“I didn't really think this was possible going in today.
-I knew I had to shoot a really low number but a lot of things had to go my way and I'm thankful that it did,” added Hovland, who now moves to No.3 in the world.
+“I didn’t really think this was possible going into today (Sunday).
+I knew I had to shoot a really low number but a lot of things had to go my way and I’m thankful that it did,” he added.

+About the play-off, he said: “I’m pumping right now.
+It’s a little bit surreal, and it’s hard to kind of calm yourself a little bit but you’ve just got to rely on all the shots that you hit and just go back to what you know.”

+In fact, Hovland wouldn’t have envisaged that he would have his hands on the Arabic coffee pot-shaped Dallah Trophy, at the start of the day as he was 12 spots behind, six shots adrift.

 Rahm matched the best score of his career and tied the course record set earlier in the day by Justin Thomas